pytorch/pytorch/docs/source/sparse.rst

 storage, that is the physical layout of the data, influences the performance of an operation but shhould not influence the semantics.

-Not as many operations support sparse Tensors as support dense Tensors.
+We are actively increasing operator coverage for sparse tensors.
+Users should not expect support same level of support as for dense Tensors yet.
 See our :ref:`operator<sparse-ops-docs>` documentation for a list.

+    >>> b = torch.tensor([[0, 0, 1, 2, 3, 0], [4, 5, 0, 6, 0, 0]])
     >>> b_s = b.to_sparse_csr()
     >>> b_s.cos()
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     RuntimeError: unsupported tensor layout: SparseCsr
     >>> b_s.sin()
-    tensor(crow_indices=tensor([0, 1, 2]),
+    tensor(crow_indices=tensor([0, 3, 6]),
-           col_indices=tensor([1, 0]),
-           values=tensor([0.9093, 0.1411]), size=(2, 2), nnz=2,
+           col_indices=tensor([2, 3, 4, 0, 1, 3]),
+           values=tensor([ 0.8415,  0.9093,  0.1411, -0.7568, -0.9589, -0.2794]),
-           layout=torch.sparse_csr)
+           size=(2, 6), nnz=6, layout=torch.sparse_csr)

-As shown in the example above, we don't support non-zero preserving unary operators.
+As shown in the example above, we don't support non-zero preserving unary operators such as cos.
-We view sparse storage formats as a performance optimization and assume our users employ them to gain maximum performance.
 The output of a non-zero preserving unary operation will not be able to take advantage of sparse storage formats to the same extent as the input and potentially result in a catastrophic increase in memory.
 We instead rely on the user to explicitly convert to a dense Tensor first and then run the operation.